-During this time and months or years leading up to menopause, you will notice physical and mental changes as your hormone levels change.
-Not only is oestrogen vital for fertility, it effects the brain, skin, bones, liver and heart.
+During this time, months or years leading up to menopause, you will notice physical and mental changes as your hormone levels change.
+Not only is oestrogen vital for fertility, but it also affects the brain, skin, bones, liver and heart.

-Oestrogen effects the brain by regulating the part of the brain connected that produces feel-good chemicals, during menopause, with less oestrogen you may experience depression or anxiety.
-Oestrogen also helps the brain to manage body temperature and when levels of this hormone are low, you can experience hot flashes and night sweats.
+Every woman’s menopause experience is unique.
+Changes in female hormone levels affect mental health.
+Oestrogen affects the brain by regulating the part of the brain that releases feel-good chemicals.
+During menopause, less oestrogen is being released so you may experience depression or anxiety.
+Oestrogen also helps the brain to manage body temperature.
+As a result, low oestrogen hormone levels can lead to hot flashes and night sweats.

-Our team of GP’s specialise in women’s health and can support you as you experience the changes of menopause.
-Our doctors at Bodyvie can also offer you treatment tailored to your needs to restore hormone balance so you can regain a sense of wellbeing.
+Our team of GP’s specialising in women’s health can support you as you experience the changes of menopause.
+Our doctors at Bodyvie can offer you treatment tailored to your needs to restore hormone balance so you can regain a sense of wellbeing.

 Common symptoms of menopause include:

-Menopause cannot be prevented by its symptoms can be lessened with a healthy lifestyle of a balanced diet, regular exercise, limited alcohol consumption, adequate calcium intake and not smoking.
+Menopause cannot be prevented but its symptoms can be lessened with a healthy lifestyle of a balanced diet, regular exercise, managing your weight, limited alcohol consumption, adequate calcium intake and no smoking.

 Company number 3849113